 With Tony distracted, Felicia takes off her Elodie Gros wig and runs to the Nanoforge.
 As she runs through the building Felicia is stopped by Bethany Cabe.
-After a brief fight Felicia is able to knock Bethany Cabe by attaching a narcpatch to the back of Bethany Cabe’s neck.
+After a brief fight, Felicia is able to knock out Bethany Cabe by attaching a narcpatch to the back of Bethany Cabe’s neck.

 Now free, Felicia is able to reach the Nanoforge and use the nanite fingerprints she copied from Tony to get inside.

 Once inside, Felicia orders the Nanoforge to create the items from the specs on her phone.
 While waiting for the Nanoforge to create what she needs Felicia decides to play with the armor creation tools Tony has.

 Outside Stark Unlimited, Iron Man has defeated Firepower.
 Tony is then informed that his request from the Nanoforge is almost complete.
 As Iron Man, Tony rushes to find out who is using his Nanoforge.

 In the Nanoforge, Felicia grabs the item it created for her.
 She then hears Iron Man breaking down the door to the Nanoforge.
 Felicia then quickly orders the Nanoforge to create her some armor with the little time she has remaining.

 As Iron Man breaks down the door and demands whoever is using his Nanoforge to show themselves Felicia appears wearing a Black Cat version of the Iron Man armor.
 End of issue.

 The Good: Black Cat #11 taps into what has made this series great by keeping the focus on the heist at hand.
 There is no wasted piece of dialogue.
 Everything that Jed MacKay writes has a purpose to get behind the latest Ocean’s Eleven style heist that Felicia Hardy leads her crew on.